Hidden Bose-Einstein Singularities in Correlated Electron Systems: Hidden Singularities

 Here $\underline{1}$ is the $3\times 3$ unit matrix, $\underline{\chi}^{({\rm c})}(\vec{q}\,)$ is defined in terms of Eq.\ (\ref{chi_AB}) with $A,B\!=\!
 G,\bar{G},F$ by

-Matrix $\underline{\chi}^{({\rm c})}(\vec{q}\,)$ represents mixing of the superconducting and charge fluctuations due to the emergence of $F$.
+The matrix $\underline{\chi}^{({\rm c})}(\vec{q}\,)$ represents the mixing of superconducting and charge fluctuations due to the emergence of $F$.
 Equation (\ref{Phi_lambda^n}) is now replaced by

-where $\lambda$ is determined by the condition that the smallest eigenvalue of the matrix $\underline{1}+U\underline{\chi}^{({\rm c})}(\vec{q}\,)$ stay zero once the value has been reached.
-Although it should be removed when all the eigenvalues are positive, our numerical study given below in Sect.\ \ref{sec:NR} presents an example that incorporating $\varDelta\Phi_\lambda$ is indispensable to obtaining physical (i.e.\ finite) solutions throughout the superconducting phase.
+where $\lambda$ is determined by the condition that the smallest eigenvalue of the matrix $\underline{1}+U\underline{\chi}^{({\rm c})}(\vec{q}\,)$ stays zero once this has been reached.
+Although it should be removed when all the eigenvalues are positive, our numerical study given below in Sect.\ \ref{sec:NR} presents an example that incorporating $\varDelta\Phi_\lambda$ is indispensable to obtaining physical (i.e., finite) solutions throughout the superconducting phase.